 Anything else you would like to share with us?

-Although further development of inFlo’s software is currently in progress to make the software market ready, t the present time, our prototype code for MultigraphTM is being used in a business setting to achieve results that add value to our customers.
+Although further development of inFlo’s software is currently in progress to make the software market ready, t the present time, our prototype code for Multigraph is being used in a business setting to achieve results that add value to our customers.
 The following are examples of current real life uses of inFlo’s software tool, Multigraph.

 TurboVision Consulting Group Inc. uses initial version of Multigraph in its design of components for its power generation clients including Mitsubishi Heavy Industries, Ltd., and Doosan Heavy Industries & Construction Co., Ltd. The following is a use-case scenario with the prototype code and interface

-Successful Beta testing of inFlo’s software, MultigraphTM, by TurboVision Consulting Group, Inc.
+Successful Beta testing of the prototype for inFlo’s software, Multigraph, by TurboVision Consulting Group, Inc.

-inFlo’s software tool, MultiGraphTM, has been used extensively and quite successfully in many projects at TurboVision.
+inFlo’s software tool, MultiGraph, has been used extensively and quite successfully in many projects at TurboVision.
 A typical example is in TurboVision Consulting Group, Inc. (TurboVision) engineers re-analysis of NASA airfoil cascade data.
 Over 50 different airfoil types were tested by NASA to determine their lift and drag at hundreds of different operating conditions.
 Traditionally this data is used by segregating it into different classes of similar airfoil shapes and correlating the data for each class.
 This works well for interpolating within existing testing, but the approach is useless when analyzing new airfoil shapes.
 Thus, predicting the performance of new advanced airfoil shapes requires either expensive testing or a huge amount of running of computational fluid dynamics codes, which is time consuming and quite computationally expensive.
-To avoid these two expensive alternatives, TurboVision successfully utilized inFlo’s software tool, MultiGraphTM, to develop a single model that explained all the data exceptionally well, which then allowed TurboVision engineers to predict the performance of new airfoil shapes at a fraction of the cost and time of traditional methods. inFlo’s software tool, MultiGraphTM, allowed TurboVision engineers to quickly construct dozens of new parameters that described the various airfoil shapes in new terms and allowed us to quickly evaluate which of those parameters (or combination of parameters) could explain the performance of all the cascades.
+To avoid these two expensive alternatives, TurboVision successfully utilized inFlo’s software tool, MultiGraph, to develop a single model that explained all the data exceptionally well, which then allowed TurboVision engineers to predict the performance of new airfoil shapes at a fraction of the cost and time of traditional methods. inFlo’s software tool, MultiGraphTM, allowed TurboVision engineers to quickly construct dozens of new parameters that described the various airfoil shapes in new terms and allowed us to quickly evaluate which of those parameters (or combination of parameters) could explain the performance of all the cascades.
 The model derived from this study was imbedded in several of TurboVision’s preliminary design codes which gives have given TurboVision a cost/time advantage when designing axial flow compressors over its competitors.